Adithyenkandasamy/Insurance_hackathon/plan.md

-# AI Insurance Claim Automation System - Hackathon Guide
+# AI Insurance Claim Automation System - Development Guide

 ## Project Overview
 An AI-powered system that automatically assesses insurance claims for vehicles and properties using image analysis, eliminating the need for manual inspections.